How to Heal From Past Experiences: Trauma and Your Nervous System

 Try this 3-minute exercise to see what level of meaning/belief you’ve tied to a challenging situation in your life:

-When you start to notice the meaning you’ve tied to your experiences, you shift into a third-person or “meta” perspective (observing yourself as the observer).
+When you start to notice the meaning you’ve tied to your experiences, you shift into a third-person or “meta” perspective (observing yourself, while being the observer).
 This shift takes you out of autopilot mode and into a state where you have conscious awareness of what you’re doing.
 Awareness is powerful because once you can see your pattern, you can change it.

 Nikki